“The greatest gifts you can give your children are the roots of responsibility and the wings of independence” - Denis Waitley

 For example, if you created a ROTH IRA for your newborn baby, invested the full $6,000 into the account every year, with an average annual growth of 8%, and your kid would continue to invest the $6,000 once they turned 18, your kid would approximately hold over $11 million dollars in their portfolio by the age of 65.

-If your child decided to create a ROTH IRA for themself at the age of 30 because they were just taught about investing, depositing the full $6000 into the account every year with the 8% average annual growth, your kid would approximately hold a little over $1 million dollars in their portfolio by the age of 65.
+If your child decided to create a ROTH IRA for themself at the age of 30 because they just learned about investing, depositing the full $6000 into the account every year with the 8% average annual growth, your kid would approximately hold a little over $1 million dollars in their portfolio by the age of 65.
 Your kid is potentially losing over $10 million based on your actions.

 Your kids are relying on you.
 Teach them the power of compound interest.